Rest-frame near-infrared sizes of galaxies at cosmic noon: objects in JWST's mirror are smaller than they appeared: Results

 \section{Results}

 In Figure~\ref{fig:size_comparison}, we compare \emph{JWST} \fourmic\ (F444W) sizes to \onemic (F150W) sizes, measured in arcseconds.
 These \onemic sizes trace similar stellar populations as previous size measurements in \emph{HST}/F160W \citep[e.g.,][]{vanderwel12}.
 We stress that this size comparison does {\it not} depend on stellar population modeling or photometric redshift estimates for these galaxies: we are simply comparing the on-sky extent of each galaxy.
 Points are colored by their designation as either star-forming or quiescent based on their rest-frame $UVJ$ colors as measured in the 3D-HST catalog, using the same quiescent definition as \citet{whitaker12}.
 Figure~\ref{fig:size_comparison} shows that galaxies are systematically smaller in \fourmic\ than they appeared in \onemic.
-Galaxies are 8\% smaller on average at \fourmic\ than they appear in \onemic.
+Galaxies are 9\% smaller on average at \fourmic\ than they appear in \onemic.
+This systematic offset is a factor of $\sim4$ larger than the difference between our \onemic sizes and the \citet{vanderwel12} sizes, and is unlikely to be due to measurement error.
 With our newfound capacity to resolve the rest-frame near-infrared emission in galaxies at cosmic noon with \emph{JWST}, we find that galaxies are more compact than they appeared when we could only observe their rest-frame optical emission with \emph{HST}.